 Once the plaintiff has filed the petition stating the facts and circumstances of the suit, a citation will be served to the defendant, either by the Constable or Sheriff, notifying him of the fact that suit has been filed against him in this court.
-The citation will order the defendant to answer to the suit no later than 10:00 a.m. on the Monday following the expiration of ten (10) days from his or her receipt of the citation.
+The citation will order the defendant to answer to the suit by 10:0a.m.on the Monday following the expiration of 10 days from the defendant's receipt of the citation.